LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 ## What is Apache Beam?

-Apache Beam (Batch + strEAM) is an open-source, unified model for defining both batch and streaming data-parallel processing pipelines.
+Apache Beam (Batch + strEAM) is an open-source, unified model for defining batch and streaming data-parallel processing pipelines.

-Unified model as in beam exposes single API abstraction layer for both batch and stream processing jobs, unlike other frameworks that have different APIs for batch and stream processing.
+Unified model as in beam exposes single API abstraction layer for both batch and stream processing jobs, unlike other frameworks with different APIs for batch and stream processing.

 ![Beam-Model](beam_architecture.png)